MLB Odds: Red Sox - Orioles Prediction, Pick, How To Watch

 Why The Orioles Could Cover The Spread

-The Orioles have been on fire.
+The Orioles have been on fire and did it again last night.
 This has been a combination of solid pitching and timely offense.
-The “homer hose” is not getting a ton of use, as the Orioles are 16th in baseball with 25 home runs, but they have scored 108 runs which are tied for 10th in the bigs.
-What has been a huge help for the offense has been the fact that they do not leave runners in scoring positions.
-This year they are seventh, leaving 3.24 runners in scoring position per game.
+This year they are sixth, leaving 3.14 runners in scoring position per game.
 In their recent games, it is even better.
-In the last three games, they have left 1.67 runners in scoring position per game.
+In the last three games, they have left 1.00 runners in scoring position per game.
+That held again last night, as they left just one runner in scoring position and went four for eight when runners were in scoring position on the night.

-The young stud Adley Rutschman has been amazing this year.
-He is hitting just .291 but has an on-base percentage of .423 as he has walked a team-high 18 times so far this year.
-He also is coming in with four home runs, and 15 RBIs on the year.
-The major force in driving in runs has been Ryan Mountcastle, who has hit six home runs and driven in 20 on the season.
-He has struggled some with strikeouts though, as he has 23 of them and is only hitting .213.
-Then there is Cedric Mullins, who has been a menace on the basepath.
-He has stolen nine bases already this year.
-This is more than the Twins, Rockies, Angels, and Dodgers.
+They did not hit a home run last night, which is not abnormal for the team considering they are 16th in the majors in home runs, but they got the timely hits again.
+Frazier, McCann, Hays, and Urias all had hits with runners in scoring position, and all drove in runs last night.
+Urias is continuing a solid year, as he is hitting .246 and getting on base at a .358 clip.
+He has nine RBIs on the year now, and continuing to bolster the end of the line-up.
+Adam Frazier also drove in his ninth run of the year, and with him normally hitting out of the nine spots.
+If he can start hitting more consistently at the bottom of the line-up, the flip back to the top of the lineup will drive him in and the Orioles will continue to roll.

-Dean Kremer gets his fifth start of the year today.
-He is currently 1-0 with a 6.16 ERA.
-Like Sale, he started poorly on the year.
-His first start of the year was against the Red Sox, and he gave up five runs and two home runs in just three innings.
-He continued to struggle with runs and home runs until his last start.
-In his most recent outing, he struck out six and gave up no runs in 6.2 innings.
+Kyle Bradish gets his third start of the season tonight.
+In the first one, he only went 1.2 innings and had to be pulled with an injury there.
+He came back and pitched six innings, giving up five hits and six strikeouts in a win.
+He has yet to allow an earned run on the year and is striking out more than one batter per inning.

 Final Red Sox-Orioles Prediction & Pick